-What should I do if I believe my privacy has been violated?
+If I believe my privacy has been violated, what should I do?

-If you believe your privacy has been violated in any way, you may file a complaint with us by calling us at: 1-866-861-2762 any time.
+If you believe that your privacy has been violated, you may file a complaint with us by calling us at: 1-866-861-2762 any time.

-You may also submit a written complaint to the U.S. Department of Health and Human Services, Office of Civil Rights (OCR).
+You may also submit a written complaint to the U.S. Department of Health and Human Services, Office for Civil Rights (OCR).
 We will give you the appropriate OCR regional address on request.
-You also have the option to e-mail your complaint to OCRComplaint@hhs.gov.
-We support your right to protect the privacy of your personal and health information.
-We will not retaliate in any way if you elect to file a complaint with us or with the U.S. Department of Health and Human Services.
+You can also e-mail your complaint to OCRComplaint@hhs.gov.
+If you elect to file a complaint, your benefits will not be affected and we will not punish or retaliate against you in any way.